scriptsandthings/Jamf_things/Bash/Jamf/API/self-service-policy-scopes/README.md

   same name are indistinguishable in the report.
 - Smart groups are not expanded.
 A target of `Groups: All Managed Macs` tells you the group is scoped, not which Macs are currently in it.
 - Requests are serial.
-Jamf's guidance is a maximum of five concurrent connections; this uses one and is correspondingly slow on a large instance.
-That is the safe trade.
+The scripts use one connection, below Jamf's documented maximum of five concurrent connections, so large instances take longer.
 - Policies are read and written through the Classic API at `/JSSResource/policies`.
 Verified 2026-09-12 against Jamf's OpenAPI specs: the modern Jamf Pro API has no policy endpoints at all, and Classic